Learn Confetti

 Directives#

-Confetti files consist of zero or more directives.
-You can think of a directive as a command or configuration setting that is interpreted by a program.
-The following is an example of a single directive:
+A Confetti configuration file consists of zero or more directives.
+You can think of a directive as a statement that is interpreted by the program processing the file.
+Here’s an example of a single directive:

 ports 582 583